 Here's another stunning home with a spectacular front entry.
 In this striking Contemporary home, the three-car side-entry garage completes the L-shape property and flows seamlessly with the exterior design.
 The one-story, 3,869-square-foot home comes with four bedrooms and four baths.

 The lovely two-story Craftsman home shown here has a great lake view basks in its serene and peaceful setting.
-Spread out over 3,314 square feet of living space, the three-bedroom, 4.5-bath home has a courtyard entry, a portico, an open floor plan, a loft, main floor master, laundry room and a three-car side-entry garage that connects to the utility room.
+Spread out over 3,314 square feet of living space, the three-bedroom, 4.5-bath home has a courtyard entry, a portico, an open floor plan, a loft, a main floor master, a laundry room, and a three-car garage side-entry garage that connects to the utility room.

-Here’s a fabulous two-story, 4,376-square-foot European style home (top) with a spectacular courtyard entry and Tudor detailing.
-The magnificent residence has four bedrooms, 4.5 baths, double front doors leading to a two-story vaulted foyer, a first floor master’s suite with a sitting area, main level laundry, a library, gourmet kitchen and more.
-There’s a very inconspicuous side-loading three-car garage (see floor plan below).
-The floor plan (above) shows the side-entry three car garage.
+A fabulous two-story, 4,376-square-foot European-style home (top) with a spectacular courtyard entry and Tudor detailing.
+The magnificent residence has four bedrooms, 4.5 baths, double front doors leading to a two-story vaulted foyer, a first-floor primary suite with a sitting area, main level laundry, a library, gourmet kitchen, and more.
+There's a very inconspicuous side-loading three-car garage (see floor plan below).
+The floor plan (above) shows the side-entry three-car garage.
 Over the garage is a bonus room that can be converted into a number of usable spaces.

 Rustic Manor House

-Very eye-catching, the two-story rustic Country manor home shown above is impressive not only in its architectural details and features but also in its landscaping – and a winding driveway that leads to a four-car side-entry garage that is partially covered by shrubbery.
+The two-story rustic Country manor home shown above is impressive in its architectural details and features and its landscaping – and a winding driveway that leads to a four-car side-entry garage that is partially covered by shrubbery.
 The garage itself is an L-shape, with one two-car section facing the front and the other two-car section facing the side.
 The 4,531-square-foot home has three bedrooms, two bathrooms, two half-baths, a main floor master, mudroom, exercise room, walk-in pantry, and other luxurious features.

 Garages in America: The Backstory